WittyJerry/Super-mart-sales-Analytics/README.md

 The dataset was provided by the company.

-The primamry aim was to perform data cleaning and exploration data analysis on the dataset
+The primary aim was to perform data cleaning and exploration data analysis on the dataset

 Tasks: